top of page

 Me

 Hello!
 I am a McDonald Observatory Postdoctoral Fellow at the University of Texas at Austin.
-My research is broadly aimed at better understanding the interplay between very early galaxies (z>5) and the universal phenomenon of hydrogen reionization.
+My research is broadly aimed at understanding galaxy formation in the first billion years (z>6), and its cosmological impact of hydrogen reionization.

 During my thesis work at The University of Arizona, I utilized deep wide-area (>square degree) datasets to characterize the most luminous reionization-era galaxies, as well as begin identifying some of the largest reionized regions in the early Universe.
 I am actively involved in several ALMA, JWST, HST, and Keck observing programs, with the intention of building a cohesive understanding of the assembly of the first galaxies and their role in cosmic reionization.